Gender pay gap report

 Our Industry

-As with most health organisations, we employee more women than men.
-80.8% of our population is female, and 66.7% of our team leaders through to our senior management team are female.
-In comparison, we do not receive many applications from men for the lower quartile roles and is therefore an areas of focus in our action plan.
+As with most health organisations, we employ more women than men.
+80.8% of our population is female, which is broadly consistent with the Healthcare Industry in general (77% Female), 66.7% of our team leads and senior management team are female.
+Another theme, consistent with the healthcare industry as a whole, is the fact we do not receive many applications from male applicants for lower paid roles (e.g. healthcare assistants and support roles).
+We have an action plan in place to drive further male uptake in these roles..

-We are committed to closing the gender pay gap, and set out in this report the steps we have already taken in relation to this, in addition to the steps we will be taking over the next 5 years.
+We are committed to closing the gender pay gap.
+This report sets out the steps we have already taken to address this issue as well as longer term actions over the next 5 years.

 Gender Pay Quartiles

-We typically receive much greater numbers of female applicants for our lower quartile roles such as housekeeping assistants, customer services administrators and ward clerks, and therefore employ a majority of females in these roles.
+As already explained, we typically receive much greater numbers of female applicants for housekeeping assistant, customer services administrators and ward clerks (lower quartile roles), and as a consequence, employ a majority of females in these roles.

 Conversely, we employ a much smaller number of men in comparison to women.
-However, with the exception of Porters who are typically male, the majority of our male employees sit in management positions or are clinically trained and therefore earn a higher salary.
-This accounts for the apparent skew in gender pay quartiles in favour of the male upper quartile.
+However, with the exception of Porters who are typically male, the majority of our male employees occupy management positions or are clinically trained and therefore earn a higher salary.
+This accounts for the apparent skew in gender pay in favour of the male upper quartile.

 How can we improve our gender pay gap?
 Our commitment